Mejiro University Graduate School

 Shinjuku Campus

-There are two main courses in this program; the Japanese Language Course for training in advanced Japanese language skills and the Japanese Language Education Course for training in teaching Japanese language to foreigners living in Japan or abroad.
+There are two main courses in this program: the Japanese Language Course for the pursuit of Japanese language and culture, and the Japanese Language Education Course for training in teaching the Japanese language to foreigners living in Japan or abroad.
 Students can pursue research from various perspectives based on the content of these two program areas.

 • Master's Program in Chinese and Korean Language and Culture Studies